ithink20/Projects/movie_ticket/Readme.md

 * Make reservations by users (as per above selections)
 * Admin add/update movies, show timings
 * Admin can add new theatres and set show prices

+`
+For more detail, refer to the uploaded Project Report `